This guide will help you quickly evaluate Gravity by packaging, and installing a sample Kubernetes application.

 Step 4: Building the Cluster Image

-Now you can build the Cluster Image, which will consist of a Kubernetes cluster with Mattermost pre-installed inside:
+Let's build the cluster image which will consist of a Kubernetes cluster with Wordpress pre-installed inside:

 Let's review what just happened.